By Thomas Young

 Develop Your Intuition

 Develop your intuitive abilities so you can read a time-waster before they waste your valuable time.
-This is difficult to do; yet the best sales people are excellent at this intuitive skill.
+This is difficult to do; yet the best salespeople are excellent at this intuitive skill.
 Maintain balance in your life to reduce stress and help you give energy and attention to others.
 This helps you learn what people are thinking.
 Take time for yourself and develop your mental, spiritual, mental, physical and emotional parts of your life.
 High-level selling is an understanding of human psychology and developing intuitive abilities.

 Give People a Way Out

 Many time-wasters waste your time simply because they cannot say no or do not want to hurt your feelings.
 Give them an out and let them feel comfortable in saying no. These people may seem to be too nice, or overly concerned about your feelings.
-The primary goal is too help people, not make a sale.
+The primary goal is to help people, not make a sale.
 If they do not need or want help then it is time to move onto the next prospect.

 The Authority to Buy